amabdulr/CNWG/17-Branding, Trademarks, Domain Names, and IP Addresses.md

  - Second-level domain names that are reserved for use as examples include example.com, example.org, and example.net.

 6. **Compliance with Safe Addresses:**
-   - For each IP address found in the content, perform a CIDR range check to see if it falls within one of the safe ranges listed.
+   - **Do a CIDR range Check to see if the IP address is one of the following Safe IPv4 Addresses.
+If not, provide the list of addresses:**
-   - If an IP address does not fall within one of the safe ranges, do not flag it as incorrect.
-Instead, provide them with the safe IP address and encourage the user to verify it for themselves.
-   - **Safe IPv4 Addresses:**
      - 192.0.2.0/24
      - 198.51.100.0/24
      - 203.0.113.0/24 (This means any IP address from 203.0.113.0 to 203.0.113.255 is safe, including 203.0.113.1)